chernjie/hashable/README.md

 ## Alternatives you might prefer

+- [json-stable-stringify](https://www.npmjs.com/package/json-stable-stringify) - deterministic version of `JSON.stringify()` so you can get a consistent hash from stringified results
 - [json-hashable](https://www.npmjs.com/package/json-hashable) - sorts object keys only, arrays remain the same.
 Returns a hash but no longer a strict equal of the input payload
 - [json-hash](https://www.npmjs.com/package/json-hash) - Generates hash for JSON objects.